AlexErdei73/physics-engine/README.md

 of the simulation (a point or a rod) or you just get an overview of the simulation parameters, like time or g. ![numeric results](./images/results.png) Whatever element you select, it's going to be red in the simulation view.
-You can also view the collision and friction forces regarding the selected element.
+You can also view the collision and the friction forces regarding the selected element.
 On the image, we can see the [Sample Project II](#sample-project-ii) numeric results.
 The rod (incline) and its collision with the 2nd point (the sliding one) has been chosen.
 We can read the N (normal force) and the F (friction